sobhaniiest/scp-dbus-service/README.md

 5. cd to the directory 'dbus' and run ./scp

 # Testing the interfaces using dbus-send :
--Open a new terminal window
+- Open a new terminal window

 # ConfigPrinting :